Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

-Let us preempt any attempt to restore the third law on the basis of the exceptionality of our examples in \cref{cor:trapped-surfaces-ERN}.
-Keeping a horizon at exactly constant temperature (or equivalently constant surface gravity), any temperature, is of course exceptional.
-(Exactly stationary behavior on the horizon for all late advanced times is necessarily an infinite codimension phenomenon in the moduli space of solutions.)
-In view of our construction, the case of zero temperature is no more exceptional than any other temperature.
+The third law is manifestly concerned with exceptional behavior, which is why the phrases ``no matter how idealized'' \cite{BCH} or ``in any continuous process'' \cite{Israel-third-law} are specifically included in formulations of the third law.
+Indeed, keeping a horizon at exactly constant temperature (or equivalently constant surface gravity), any temperature, is of course exceptional.
+(Exactly stationary behavior on the horizon for all late advanced times is itself an infinite codimension phenomenon in the moduli space of solutions.)
+In view of our construction, the case of gravitational collapse to zero temperature in finite time is no more exceptional than any other \underline{fixed} temperature.

-A more interesting question is whether creating asymptotically extremal black holes should be viewed any differently from the subextremal case.
+We would also like to address the interesting question of whether creating \emph{asymptotically} extremal black holes should be viewed any differently from the subextremal case.
 Indeed, any mechanism which forms a black hole with \emph{exactly specified} parameters is inherently unstable, because a small perturbation can just change the parameters.
-For an example of this, we note the codimension-3 nonlinear stability of the Schwarzschild solution \cite{DHRT}.
-In order to preserve the final black hole parameters, only a codimension-3 submanifold of the moduli space of data is admissible.
+As an example of this, we note the codimension-3 nonlinear stability of the Schwarzschild family by Dafermos--Holzegel--Rodnianski--Taylor \cite{DHRT}.
+In order to preserve the final black hole parameters, only a codimension-3 submanifold of the moduli space of data is admissible in their theorem.

-Therefore, asymptotic stability for any parameter ratio should be formulated as a positive codimension statement.
-However, extremal black holes suffer from a linear instability known as the \emph{Aretakis instability} \cite{Aretakis-instability-1, Aretakis-instability-2, Aretakis-instability-3,apetroaie}, see also \cite{Reall-numerical,LMR13} for numerical analysis.
-This instability is weak, and a restricted form of nonlinear stability may still hold with the same codimensionality as in the subextremal case.
-The Aretakis instability is completely unrelated to the third law and understanding its ramifications in the full nonlinear theory is a fundamental open problem in general relativity.
-See \cite[Section IV.2]{DHRT} for speculations about stability of extremal black holes.
+The stability problem for extremal black holes is exceptional because they suffer from a linear instability known as the \emph{Aretakis instability} \cite{Aretakis-instability-1, Aretakis-instability-2, Aretakis-instability-3,apetroaie}.
+This instability is weak, and a restricted form of nonlinear stability is nevertheless conjectured to hold with the same codimensionality as in the subextremal case.
+See \cite[Section IV.2]{DHRT} for conjectures about stability of extremal black holes, \cite{A16, AAG20} for stability results on a nonlinear model problem, and numerical work \cite{Reall-numerical,LMR13} which is consistent with the above conjecture.
+The Aretakis instability should not be thought of as a manifestation of the third law and understanding its ramifications in the full nonlinear theory is a fundamental open problem in general relativity.